 >500mg/dL = very high risk

 Apolipoprotein A-IV (apoA-IV) is synthesized exclusively in the small intestine and the hypothalamus.
-The apoA-IV gene (gene symbol = APOA4) is located on chromosome 11q23 and is closely linked to the apoA-I and apoC-III genes.
-The gene is composed of only two exons and encodes a protein of 46 kDa.
+The apoA-IV gene (gene symbol: APOA4) is located on chromosome 11q23 and is closely linked to the apoA-I and apoC-III genes.
+The gene is composed of only three exons and encodes a protein of 46 kDa, derived from a 396 amino acid precursor protein.
 Utilizing isoelectric focusing it has been determined that two isoforms of apoA-IV, designated A-IV-1 and A-IV-2, can be identified in plasma.
 Intestinal synthesis of apoA-IV increases in response to ingestion and absorption of fat and it is subsequently incorporated into chylomicrons and delivered to the circulation via the lymphatic system.
 Systemic apoA-IV has been shown to have effects in the CNS involving the sensation of satiety.

 Following the consumption of fat, the intestinal absorption of the lipid content stimulates the synthesis and secretion of apoA-IV.
 The increased production of apoA-IV by the small intestine in response to lipid absorption is the result of enhanced transcription of the apoA-IV gene in intestinal enterocytes.
 The precise signal for this increase in intestinal transcription is the formation and secretion of chylomicrons.
 It has been shown that neither digestion, uptake, or the re-esterification of absorbed monoglycerides and fatty acids to form triglyceride is the inducing signal for apoA-IV transcription.
 This was conclusively demonstrated in experiments showing that the intestinal absorption of only myristic acid or long-chain fatty acids is sufficient to stimulate the lymphatic transport of both chylomicrons and apoA-IV.
 However, it is still unclear whether different types of triglyceride (those containing either saturated, monounsaturated, or polyunsaturated fatty acids) are equally effective in stimulating the secretion of apoA-IV.
 Although it is known that chylomicrons serve as the inducing signal for apoA-IV transcription and secretion, the precise mechanism by which the transcriptional enhancement is effected is currently undetermined.
 What is known is that an intact vagal innervation from the CNS to the gut is not necessary since vagotomy does not affect intestinal apoA-IV synthesis in response to lipid absorption.